Khaaz/homelab/apps/dns/README.md

 ### DNS server

 `unbound` provides both recursive lookups and local zones.
-The domain `${INTERNAL_DOMAIN}` resolves to the reverse proxy itself while `*.intra.${INTERNAL_DOMAIN}` maps each service VM to its designated IP as defined in `networking.env`.
+The domain `${INTERNAL_DOMAIN}` resolves to the reverse proxy itself while `*.srv.${INTERNAL_DOMAIN}` maps each service VM to its designated IP as defined in `networking.env`.
 To use these records set your computer's DNS server to the reverse proxy address:

 - **Windows** – Control Panel → Network → Adapter Settings → set the DNS server
   to the VM IP